atharvasingh312/System-Design/Basics/database/consistency.md

 ## 4. Quorum-Based Consistency

 ### **Definition**
-Quorum is the minimum number of nodes that must agree on an operation for it to be considered valid in a distributed system[126][127][131][134].
+Quorum is the minimum number of nodes that must agree on an operation for it to be considered valid in a distributed system.

 ### **Quorum Types**